-- The final budget includes funds for a 4% raise (hired between 10/1/21 and 9/30/22 prorated based on days of service) a 7% pay scale adjustment, a 2% merit increase and funds to make sure employees are paid for their experience in their pay scale for non-union and USW employees. - Capital this proposal includes funding for various infrastructure and equipment needs of which funding from General Fund amounts to \$2,333,493.
-Please see the CIP plan under the Capital Improvement Plan Section for further details.
+- The final budget includes funds for a 5% raise (hired between 10/1/21 and 9/30/22 prorated based on days of service) a 7% pay scale adjustment, a 2% merit increase and funds to make sure employees are paid for their experience in their pay scale for non-union and USW employees. - Capital this proposal includes funding for various infrastructure and equipment needs of which funding from General Fund amounts to \$2,301,144.
+Please see the CIP plan under the Capital Improvement Plan Section for further details. - The final budget includes 12 new Firefighter or Paramedic positions as well as a fire engine to start the process of staffing the new Fire Station 40 proposed to be open by October 1, 2024.